-- A. There is created in the state treasury the "local governments road fund" to be administered by the department.
+A. There is created in the state treasury the "local governments road fund" to be administered by the state highway department.
 All income received from investment of the fund shall be credited to the fund.
-No money in the fund shall be used by the department to administer any program, and no entity receiving a distribution pursuant to a program requiring matching funds shall use another distribution made pursuant to this section to meet the match required. - B. No more than five hundred thousand dollars (\$500,000) annually from the local governments road fund shall be used by the department to purchase at fair market value, for municipalities and counties that can demonstrate financial hardship as determined by the department, automotive, major road and miscellaneous equipment that would otherwise be sold at auction by the department as unusable for department purposes.
-The department shall adopt rules setting the procedure to carry out the purposes of this subsection. - C. Except for the amount in Subsection B of this section, money in the local governments road fund shall be distributed in the following amounts for the specified purposes: - (1) forty-two percent for the cooperative agreements program, to be used solely for the cooperative agreements entered into pursuant to Section 67-3-28 NMSA 1978 and in accordance with the match authorized pursuant to Section 67-3-32 NMSA 1978; provided, however, that distribution amounts made pursuant to this paragraph in each year shall be based on the following allocations: - (a) thirty-three percent for agreements entered into with counties; - (b) forty-nine percent for agreements entered into with municipalities; - (c) fourteen percent for agreements entered into with school districts; and - (d) four percent for agreements entered into with other entities; - (2) sixteen percent for the municipal arterial program, to be used solely for the necessary project development, construction, reconstruction, improvement, maintenance, repair and right-of-way and material acquisition of and for those streets that are principal extensions of rural state highways and of other streets not on the state highway system but that qualify under the designated criteria established by the department.
-In entering into agreements with municipalities to provide funds for any project qualifying for the municipal arterial program, the department shall give preference to municipalities that contribute an amount equal to at least twenty-five percent of the project cost; - (3) sixteen percent for school bus routes, to be used solely for cooperative agreements entered into pursuant to Section 67-3-28 NMSA 1978 and in accordance with the match authorized pursuant to Section 67-3-32 NMSA 1978 for acquiring rights of way and constructing, maintaining, repairing, improving and paving school bus routes and public school parking lots; and
+No money in the fund shall be used by the state highway department to administer any program, and no entity receiving a distribution pursuant to a program requiring matching funds shall use another distribution made pursuant to this section to meet the match required.

+B. Money in the local governments road fund shall be distributed in the following amounts for the specified purposes:

+(1) forty-two percent for the cooperative agreements program to be used solely for the cooperative agreements entered into pursuant to Section 67-3-28 NMSA 1978 and in accordance with the match authorized pursuant to Section 67-3-32 NMSA 1978 for construction, maintenance, repair, improvement and paving of public highways and streets and public school parking lots; provided, however, that distribution amounts made pursuant to this paragraph in each year shall be based on the following allocations:

+(a) thirty-three percent for agreements entered into with counties;

+(b) forty-nine percent for agreements entered into with municipalities;

+(c) fourteen percent for agreements entered into with school districts; and

+(d) four percent for agreements entered into with other entities;

+(2) sixteen percent for the municipal arterial program to be used solely for the necessary construction or reconstruction of those streets which are principal extensions of rural state highways and of other streets not on the state highway system but which qualify under the designated criteria established by the state highway department.
+In entering into agreements with municipalities to provide funds for any project qualifying for the municipal arterial program, the state highway commission shall give preference to municipalities which contribute an amount equal to at least twenty-five percent of the project cost;

+(3) sixteen percent for school bus routes to be used solely for maintaining, repairing, improving and paving school bus routes and public school parking lots; and

-(4) twenty-six percent for the county arterial program, to be used for project development, construction, reconstruction, improvement, maintenance, repair and right-of-way and material acquisition of and for county roads for which individual counties have prioritized road projects.
-Prior to entering into any agreements for projects with the counties for the following fiscal year, in June of each year the department shall determine and certify the amount to which each county is entitled pursuant to the following schedule:
+(4) twenty-six percent for the county arterial program to be used for construction, reconstruction, improvement and maintenance of county roads for which individual counties have prioritized road projects.
+Prior to entering into any agreements for projects with the counties for the following fiscal year, in June of each year the state highway department shall determine and certify the amount to which each county is entitled pursuant to the following schedule:

-Road Mileage Category Based on Number of Miles Maintained By a County: Entitlement to County: 400 miles or under \$250 for each mile 401 to 800 miles \$100,000 plus \$200 for each mile over 400 miles 801 to 1,200 miles \$180,000 plus \$150 for each mile over 800 miles 1,201 to 1,600 miles \$240,000 plus \$100 for each mile over 1,200 miles Over 1,600 miles \$300,000 plus \$50 for each mile over 1,600 miles
+Road Mileage Category Based on Entitlement to County:

+Number of Miles Maintained By a County:

+400 miles or under \$250 for each mile

+401 to 800 miles \$100,000 plus \$200 for each

+mile over

+400 miles

+801 to 1,200 miles \$180,000 plus \$150 for each

+mile over

+800 miles

+1,200 to 1,600 miles \$240,000 plus \$100 for each

+mile over

+1,200 miles

+Over 1,600 miles \$300,000 plus \$50 for each

+mile over -

+1,600 miles